 We have a comprehensive collection of curtain pole brackets available for all diameter rods and fitting requirements.
 We sell everything from face or top fixing, recess and passing brackets to elbow joints, connectors and many more curtain pole fixings.

-We recommend a curtain bracket on each end and one in the centre if the pole length is 240cm (94 1/2") and over, or any rod supplied in 2 pieces.
+We recommend a bracket on each end of the pole and one in the centre if the total length is 240cm (94 1/2") and over (or any rod supplied in 2 pieces)

 These include all types of wood and metal which can be fixed to the wall.
 We supply both types, a decorative cylinder style with a circular backplate and cover, or a pressed metal support with a right angled plate for fixing.
 Different supports have alternative projections, the details and measurements of which can be found on each product page.

 Top fix supports are usually universal so they can be fitted to the wall, ceiling or top of a window recess.
 This is a great solution for hanging a curtain pole in front of a window where there is limited or no wall space.
 This style usually has a short projection to reduce on the light gap above the curtain and gives a neat overall look.

 These recess fixing brackets allow a curtain pole to fit inside a window recess or a recess gap between 2 walls, much like a rail would inside a wardrobe.

 When used in conjunction with passing rings or ‘C rings’, these rings allow drapes to simply pass over this type of support, giving your curtain the freedom to glide easily around bends in bay windows, or as extra supports for hanging heavy drapes.
 Please be sure you choose the correct corresponding rings for the system to work.

 Connectors are used to join two poles together to create longer lengths.
 For metal rods a joining piece is available in the corresponding diameter which fits inside the poles.
 A simple double sided screw is used to join the two wooden rods together and an extra bracket is used to support the join.